CalcBase – Business Calculators

 What is VAT?

 VAT (Value Added Tax) is a consumption tax placed on goods and services at each stage of production or distribution.
 It is used in over 160 countries, including the UK and EU.
-In the US, the equivalent is sales tax, which works differently.
+In the US, the equivalent is sales tax, which works differently — it is only collected at the final point of sale to the consumer.

 How do I add VAT to a price?